faruk-guler/LusuaL/Hardening-Security/MFA.md

 5: "By default, tokens are good for 30 seconds..." (n)
 6: "Do you want to enable rate-limiting?" (y)
 ```
+> These steps are done for All users.
 # SSH için PAM Yapılandırması:
 >File: sudo nano /etc/pam.d/sshd
 ```bash